-Based on the Scheme's asset allocation strategy as at 1 May 2018 and the long term rate of return for each asset class (after investment management and custody fees, and after tax), and after deducting a provision for the Scheme's operating expenses (after tax), the long run investment return for the Scheme is estimated to be 3.4 percent per annum.
+The long run investment return for the Scheme is estimated to be 3.1% per annum.
+This is based on the Scheme's Strategic Asset Allocation and the long term rate of return for each asset class (after investment management, custody fees and tax), and after deducting a provision for the Scheme's operating expenses (after tax).